Alcohol Action Advisory Committee

-The Managing Alcohol Incidents Committee (MAI) was established in August 2009 with a mixed focus on prevention and intervention.
-Specifically, the goals of MAI are to gather information on alcohol related issues at the University, explore factors within the campus community that contribute to high-risk alcohol use, and work to reduce high-risk alcohol use through partnerships with others in the University and local community.
+The Alcohol Action Advisory Committee (AAAC) was established in August 2009 with a mixed focus on prevention and intervention.
+Specifically, the goals of AAAC are to gather information on alcohol related issues at the University, explore factors within the campus community that contribute to high-risk alcohol use, and work to reduce high-risk alcohol use through partnerships with others in the University and local community.

-The Managing Alcohol Incidents Committee (MAI) is chaired by Stephanie Adamec Director of The Center for Health Education and Wellness.
-For more information on MAI, please contact Stephanie Adamec at (570) 941-4253.
+The Alcohol Action Advisory Committee is chaired by Stephanie Adamec Director of The Center for Health Education and Wellness.
+For more information on AAAC, please contact Stephanie Adamec at (570) 941-4253.

 - Stephanie Adamec - Director of The Center for Health Education and Wellness